 - demographic information Virtuoso acquires from third parties; and

-- other Personal Data in content Consumers provide on Virtuoso websites, such as in comments to blog posts and feedback
+- other Personal Data in content Consumers provide on Virtuoso websites, such as photos and videos, dates of birth, passport information, and personal information in response to surveys and contests, in comments to blog posts and in feedback.

 - Create and manage Consumer profiles and accounts;